sankalp-12/gsoc-2023/proposal.md

 - **Aug 4 - Aug 10**: Implement the `analyser Fifo()` function and add `fifo` as a command in the CLI app.
 Add necessary unit tests.
 - **Aug 11 - Aug 17**: Add necessary changes to the Makefile, test suite, and build ecosystem of ***checkpointctl*** in order to completely integrate the new code into the library.
 - **Aug 18 - Aug 24**: Add documentation and examples to the project README and the CRIU [website](https://criu.org).
-- **Aug 25 - Aug 27**: This period serves as a buffer in order to accomodate unexpected delays or emergencies.
+- **Aug 25 - Aug 27**: This period serves as a buffer in order to accommodate unexpected delays or emergencies.
-- **Aug 28 - Sep 4 (Phase II evaluation)**: Discuss progress with my mentors and any potential extensions, and what would be acheived during the extended period.
+- **Aug 28 - Sep 4 (Phase II evaluation)**: Discuss progress with my mentors and any potential extensions, and what would be achieved during the extended period.

 ### 4.5.
 After Sep 4

-- Discuss outcome of the project with my mentors and the plan of action for future contribution.
+- Discuss the outcome of the project with my mentors and the plan of action for future contribution.
 - If provided with an extended timeline, discuss in fine detail what the course of action would be during this period.
 - Engage with community members to get feedback on project implementation and discuss add-on features.